zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 ## _Plain Java Enabler service onboarding API

-In this section you can find information how to initialize your service onboarding configuration using different methods of the Plain Java Enabler class ApiMediationServiceConfigReader:
+You can initialize your service onboarding configuration using different methods of the Plain Java Enabler class `ApiMediationServiceConfigReader`:

+<font color = "red"> We need to list the different methods to initialize your service.
+Currently there is only one bullet.
+WHat are the other initialization methods? </font>

   * Automatic initialization of the onboarding configuration by a single method call.